phierhager/cbx-experiments/README.md

 # CBX Experiments

 Welcome to the CBX Experiments repository.
 This project is dedicated to exploring and experimenting with various CBX techniques and methodologies.
+It is built upon the [CBXpy](https://github.com/PdIPS/CBXpy).

 ## Table of Contents